AI-4-SE/FAMLEM/README.md

 ## Evaluation
 This setup was used in other work by the same authors [LINK](https://sws.informatik.uni-leipzig.de/wp-content/uploads/2023/01/icse23-Twins_or_False_Friends.pdf).
+Here you can find energy measurement data at the method-level, as well as evaluation scripts and results.